Camassia leichtlinii subsp. suksdorfii

 Seeds germinate in 30 days approx. and seed sprouting is usually staggered.

-If the seeds are shy to germinate after 30 days, then they need a period of chilling to break their natural dormancy.
+However if the seeds are shy to germinate after 30 days, then they need a period of chilling to break their natural dormancy.

 So cling wrap the sown, moist punnet and place in the fridge (not freezer) for 6 weeks.